nim-lang/Nim/doc/contributing.rst

 1. Continuous Integration is by default run on every push in a PR; this clogs the CI pipeline and affects other PR's; if you don't need it (e.g. for WIP or documentation only changes), add `[skip ci]` to your commit message title.
-   This convention is supported by our github actions pipelines, as our azure pipeline and these piplines (now unused in this repository):
+   This convention is supported by our github actions pipelines and our azure pipeline as well as our former other pipelines:
    `Appveyor <https://www.appveyor.com/docs/how-to/filtering-commits/#skip-directive-in-commit-message>`_
    and `Travis <https://docs.travis-ci.com/user/customizing-the-build/#skipping-a-build>`_.